getcarina/getcarina.com/_posts/2016-03-25-weekly-news.md

 ### Segments are now nodes

 When Carina was launched, a conscious decision was made to use the term "segment" to describe a compute resource that serves as a Docker host.
-But as time went on, we realized this term wasn't the clearest or easiest to grasp.
+As time went on, we realized this term wasn't the clearest or easiest to grasp.
 Many folks became confused when we attempted to define what a segment was at meet-ups or talks, and we soon realized it wasn't worth the overall